defoundationxyz/defo-contract/README.md

 $ yarn test
 ```

-To run coverage:
+To run the coverage:

 ```shell
 $ yarn coverage
 ```

-(compile the contracts and build the types with `yarn typechain` if you're running coverage as the first command.)
+Not to compile the contracts and build the smart contract types with `yarn typechain` prior to that if you're running
+coverage as the
+first command after installation.

 ## Deployment